vaibkumr/FoodWastePrevention-RL/README.md

 - ~~Write a global environment~~ DONE
 - Write DQN algorithm for the global environment: in progress
 - Write a proper document/blog/paper for explanation, motivation and reproducibility of this work
+- Read arguments from a config file. (this is a todo for a lot of my projects, I just never do it. a bad habit.)

 ### Don't waste food.
 Some people really love it.